sccn/liblsl/BUILD.md

 You can open the Visual Studio Project with labstreaminglayer\build\LabStreamingLayer.sln.

-If any significant changes are made to the project (such as changing Visual Stuido version) it is recommended that you delete or rename the build folder and start over.
+If any significant changes are made to the project (such as changing Visual Studio version) it is recommended that you delete or rename the build folder and start over.
 Various partial cleaning processes do not work well.

 ## Linux